Haigutus/EDX/README.md

     service.confirm_received_message(message.receivedMessage.messageID)

 ### Save message on drive
-*in case of excel use .xlsx and in case of PDF use .pdf and etc*
+*in case of Excel use .xlsx and in case of PDF use .pdf and etc*

     with open("report.xml", 'wb') as report_file:
         report_file.write(message.receivedMessage.content)